soupi/learn-haskell-blog-generator/src/06-errors_and_files/04-implementation.md

 > But after running into other use cases where I could use it (`writeFiles` and `copyFiles`)
 > I refactored out the `action`, the input type and the return type.

-This function uses exceptions to catch any error that might be thrown, and encoding both the failure and success cases in the type system using `Either`, delaying the handling of exceptions to the caller of the function while making sure it won't be forgotten!
+This function uses exceptions to catch any error that might be thrown, and encodes both the failure and success cases in the type system using `Either`, delaying the handling of exceptions to the caller of the function while making sure it won't be forgotten!